MBlaschek/CEUAS/CEUAS/public/uncertainties/README.md

-# Estimation of the wind uncertainties
+# Estimation of the upper air  observation errors using Desroziers' method

   Author: Federico Ambrogi, federico.ambrogi@univie.ac.at